-If so, we encourage you to take a 'paws' and register here for our upcoming Information Session on September 26.
+Our current intake capacity is full.
+We will host another Information Session in Spring 2023.
 This is the first step to learning more about becoming a volunteer team with OTD!

 Volunteers are at the heart of the work we do and we appreciate your interest!

 Overview of animal-assisted interventions

 How to conduct yourself on a therapy visit

 Best practices for good grooming, emphasizing infection control